The Secret Life of Bees (novel): Reception

+Film adaptation

-The book was adapted into a film in 2008, directed by Gina Prince-Bythewood and produced by Will Smith, with Jada Pinkett Smith as the executive producer.
+The book was adapted into a film in 2008, directed and written by Gina Prince-Bythewood and produced by Will Smith, with Jada Pinkett Smith as the executive producer.
 Queen Latifah played August Boatwright, Dakota Fanning played Lily, Alicia Keys played June Boatwright, Jennifer Hudson played Rosaleen, and Sophie Okonedo played May Boatwright.

+Stage musical adaptation

-The book has been adapted as a musical.
-A workshop was produced by New York Stage and Film & Vassar in 2017.
-The world premiere musical adaptation of The Secret Life of Bees was held at the Off-Broadway Atlantic Theater Company on May 12, 2019 in previews, with the official opening on June 13.
+The book has been adapted as a stage musical.
+A workshop was produced by New York Stage and Film and Vassar in 2017.
+The world-premiere musical adaptation of The Secret Life of Bees was held at the off-Broadway Atlantic Theater Company on May 12, 2019 in previews, with the official opening on June 13.
 The musical's book is written by Lynn Nottage, with music by Duncan Sheik and lyrics by Susan Birkenhead.
-The musical is directed by Sam Gold and features Saycon Sengbloh as Rosaleen, Elizabeth Teeter as Lily, and LaChanze, Eisa Davis and Anastacia McCleskey as the Boatwight beekeeping sisters.
+The musical is directed by Sam Gold and features Saycon Sengbloh as Rosaleen, Elizabeth Teeter as Lily, and LaChanze, Eisa Davis, and Anastacia McCleskey as the Boatwight beekeeping sisters.